Pavithran26/Automatic-speech-recognition-ASR-/README.md

- Automatic-speech-recognition-ASR-
+ Automatic-speech-recognition-ASR

 The Automatic Speech Recognition (ASR) project aims to develop a deep learning-based system that accurately converts spoken language into text, enhancing applications like voice assistants, transcription services, and customer support automation.

-# In Terminal open to the program directory enter the command to install packages
+#In Terminal open a file directory and enter the following command

 pip install -r requirmentSteps.txt